 We are often asked about downsizing a home.
 Think about it... it is often a very stressful time.
 Change is difficult for most people, but it is often even worse if you've lived in your home for 30-40-50 years.
 Let's face it... after living in your home for many years; you just accumulate a ton of stuff... a life's worth of belongings.

-This is part of a continuing series of articles, helpful tips and insights into helping you downsize and clean out your home by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of our 2022 best in class continuing series of articles, helpful tips and insights into helping you downsize and clean out your home by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in real estate sales and marketing, home downsizing, content clean out and removal and estate sales, and services Pennsylvania and New Jersey.
+These tips and insights are especially important and true in the environment we are in today, with the global economy turned upside down, massive job losses, and the need for extreme social distancing due to the Corona Virus, which causes the COVID-19 disease.

 Downsizing as you prepare for your move will allow you to focus on the possessions you truly value and need.
 If you plan ahead with the tips below, you will create a comfortable new environment you'll be happy to call home.
 Also, please be mindful that things that were of value years ago are often not in demand today and thus the monitory value that these items held in the past may not be existant today.